Frequently asked questions about data protection in Azure Information Protection

 I've protected a document and now want to change the usage rights or add users—do I need to reprotect the document?

 If the document was protected by using a label or template, there's no need to reprotect the document.
-Modify the label or template by making your changes to the usage rights or add new groups (or users), and then save and publish these changes:
+Modify the label or template by making your changes to the usage rights or add new groups (or users), and then save these changes:

 When a user hasn't accessed the document before you made the changes, the changes take effect as soon as the user opens the document.